tyllrb/react-router-redux-counter/README.md

 Finally, there is a single redux middleware function to listen to incoming actions, and if the router update location action is called with either `/add` or `/subtract` in its payload's pathname, then the corresponding `COUNTER_ADD` or `COUNTER_SUBTRACT` actions will be dispatched to update our redux store with the new appropriate counter value.

 ## Improvements
 This application can be improved by incorporating type constrains on our data, either using `propTypes`, or preferably the flow library.
 Also, source bundling (with webpack ideally), and tests would be nice additions as well.
+If this application were to grow in size in would probably be best to use redux effects over redux middleware to better manage/control the design of any redux actions and their corresponding side effects.